peppage/adyen-testcards-extension/README.md

-# Adyen Test Cards Chrome extension
+# Adyen Test Cards Firefox extension

-[A Chrome extension](https://chrome.google.com/webstore/detail/adyen-test-cards/icllkfleeahmemjgoibajcmeoehkeoag) allowing to copy and prefill Adyen test card numbers with a single click.

-Check also our [video](https://www.youtube.com/watch?v=INDxpfjnAnE&t=1s) to learn how to install and use it.
+Ported from the already created chrome extension.
+Instead of opening in the side bar this opens in the side panel.

 ![Browser extension image](browser-extension.gif)